Back to Blog

 Carrier integration:

-• Routes messages to appropriate carrier
+• Routes each message to the appropriate carrier

 • Receives delivery receipts